JarryShaw/PyPCAPKit/docs/source/pcapkit/corekit/index.rst

-protocol collection class :class:`~pcapkit.corekit.protochain.ProtoChain`, and :class:`~pcapkit.corekit.multidict.MultiDict` family inspired from :mod:`Werkzeug` for multientry :obj:`dict` data mapping, the :class:`~pcapkit.corekit.fields.field.Field` family for data parsing.
+protocol collection class :class:`~pcapkit.corekit.protochain.ProtoChain`, and :class:`~pcapkit.corekit.multidict.MultiDict` family inspired from :mod:`Werkzeug` for multientry :obj:`dict` data mapping, the :class:`~pcapkit.corekit.fields.field.Field` family for data parsing, and the :class:`~pcapkit.corekit.context.ContextRegistry` channel for caller supplied information that a protocol needs but the wire does not carry.

 .. toctree::
    :maxdepth: 2

    fields/index
+   context
    infoclass
    io
    module